AnastasiaYi/Multimedia2024/README.md

 ## 3. Run the app
-- First go to `flask-web/vue-frontend`, run `npm install` in a ternimal or powershell. \
+- First, go to `flask-web/vue-frontend`, and run `npm install` in a terminal or PowerShell. \
   After installation, run `npm run serve`. \
-  You should see a message that the app is running at local host.
-Copy the local url to a clipboard.
+  You should see a message that the app is running at the local host.
+Copy the local URL to a clipboard.
 You will need it later.
-- In a new ternimal or powershell, direct to `flask-web/backend`.
+- In a new terminal or PowerShell, direct to `flask-web/backend`.
 Run `python app.py`.
-After the server started successfully, open the url you copied in your web browser.
+After the server starts successfully, open the URL you copied in your web browser.
 Now you can see the running web app.
-- You can upload to 5 images at once.
+- You can upload up to 5 images at once.
 After the images are uploaded successfully, click the search button and be patient. **Note that the initial search would take longer as the model needs to be initialized.**
 - If you want to start a new search, click on refresh or refresh your browser.
 This will delete your previously uploaded files.